Jesspu/node-red-contrib-pgquery/README.md

 # node-red-contrib-postgrestor
+THIS IS A FORK.

+The current upstream repo seems to be abandoned, and I am using this for my own setup.
+I will be making chagnes and updates and documenting them here.
+I will also be publishing this as a npm package if others would like to use it.
+Feel free to submit pull request.
+~Jess Patton

 Postgrestor :space_invader: is a [**Node-RED**](http://nodered.org/) node allowing basic access to [**Postgres**](https://www.postgresql.org/) :elephant: database.

 Postgrestor sets up a console to execute queries against the configured database.